 You will only be covered by this policy if you are acting in the capacity of an Office Bearer.

-If the Owners Corporation takes out Office Bearers Insurance, what is the committee covered for?
+If the Owners Corporation takes out Office Bearers Liability Insurance, what is the committee covered for?

-The Office Bearers policy section offers financial protection against any allegations of wrongful acts, errors or omissions that may occur while fulfilling Office Bearers duties.
-Special benefits include payment of legal defence costs to cover solicitors’ fees and any other charges and expenses within the limit of the sum insured.
+The Office Bearers Liability policy section offers financial protection against allegations of wrongful acts, errors or omissions that may occur while fulfilling Office Bearers duties.
+Special policy benefits include payment of legal defence costs to cover legal fees and any other charges and expenses within the limit of the sum insured.

-It is part of the committee’s role to decide the appropriate amount of cover, although we are happy to provide our recommendation on the level of cover required to fit your specific circumstance.
+It is part of the committee’s role to decide the appropriate amount of cover, although Whitbread are happy to provide our recommendation on the level of cover required to fit specific circumstances.

-We generally advise our clients to select a minimum cover limit of $1,000,000.
+We generally advise clients to select a minimum cover limit of $1,000,000.